xbtmatt/aptos-core/developer-docs-site/docs/standards/index.md

 Standards define a common interoperable interface for all developers to build upon.
 They consist of rules to ensure compatibility across applications and wallets on the Aptos blockchain.
 See a [list of known coin resource addresses](https://github.com/hippospace/aptos-coin-list) in Aptos provided by hippospace.

-## Object
+## Object Standards
 ### [Aptos Object](./object.md)

-The [Object model](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/object.move) allows Move to represent a complex type as a set of resources stored within a single address and offers a rich capability model that allows for fine-grained resource control and ownership management.
+The [Object model](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/object.move) allows Move to represent a complex type as a set of resources stored within a single address and offers a rich capability model that enables fine-grained resource control and ownership management.

 ## Digital Asset Standards
 ### [Aptos Coin](./aptos-coin.md)